ptshih/PSKit/README.md

 Usage
 ---
 1. Link required frameworks
-2. Create InitialDefaults.plist
+2. If using PSStylesheet, Create PSStyleSheet.plist and add to project.
+In application didFinishLaunching add "[PSStyleSheet setStyleSheet:@"PSStyleSheet"];" to set the new style sheet.
+Look at PSStyleSheet-Default.plist for examples
-3. Create Constants.h (REQUIRED), import it in PCH
+3. Import PSConstants.h where PSKit is needed.
+It's recommended to create a Constants.h and import it in the PCH file.
-4. Create a custom stylesheet (optional), set it in AppDelegate
-5. Selectively add modules into project
-6. Selectively add vendor modules into project

 Config
 ---
-PSConstants.h contains #defines for lots of PSKit's configuration
+PSConstants.h contains #defines for lots of PSKit's configuration It also imports PSCategories.h which is required by PSKit

 PSStyleSheet
 ---
-This is a custom stylesheet driven by a plist file This reads from PSStyleSheet.plist by default
-Set a new one: PSStyleSheet setStyleSheet:@"YOUR_STYLESHEET_NAME"];
+This is a custom stylesheet driven by a plist file This reads from PSStyleSheet-Default.plist by default Set a new one: PSStyleSheet setStyleSheet:@"YOUR_STYLESHEET_NAME"];

 LICENSE